KatherLab/swarm-learning-hpe/README.md

 - To view results, see logs under `workspace/<workspace_name>/user/data-and-scratch/scratch`

 Please observe [Troubleshooting.md](Troubleshooting.md) section 10 for successful running logs of swop and sn nodes.
-The process will be keep running and displaying logs so you will need to open new terminal to run other commands.
+The process will keep running and displaying logs so you will need to open a new terminal to run other commands.
+* Typical run time can take 3 hours for experiments trained on the DUKE dataset with ResNet50-3D with three nodes involved.

 ## Workflow